ECLiPSe and ISO-Prolog

 We distinguish two main levels of compatibility:

-- This aims to be fully ISO compliant, and also represents the 'strict mode' required by the ISO 13211-1 standard.
-This should be used for developing highly portable code, suitable for reuse on any ISO-conformant processor.
+- This aims to be fully ISO compliant, and represents the 'strict mode' required by the ISO 13211-1 standard.
+This should be used for developing highly portable code, suitable for reuse on any ISO-conforming processor.